ingrammicro/concerto/README.md

 IMCO CLI Wizard lets you select the application layer, the location, the cloud provider account for that location, and finally the hostname.
 IMCO CLI Wizard takes care of the details.

-If you haven't configured your cloud provider accounts yet, you can do it from the IMCO's Web UI, or using `concerto settings cloud_accounts` commands

 ### Wizard Use Case

-Let's type `concerto wizard apps list` to check what servers can I instantiate using IMCO CLI wizard.
+Let's type `concerto wizard apps list` to check what applications we can instantiate as cloud servers using IMCO CLI wizard.

 ```bash
 $ concerto wizard apps list